hazzery/socket-programming/README.md

 ## Usage Instructions

 To run both the server and client, the project dependencies must be installed.
-Create a virtual environment inside the project directory and run `pip install.
+Create a virtual environment inside the project directory and run `pip install`.

 ```bash
 python3 -m venv venv